May 10 2024

 Ticketing

 Like most of The UCLA Herb Alpert School of Music’s programs, this event is FREE!
-Register in advance for this event via the link above.
+Register in advance for this event via the link below.
 After registering, you will receive a confirmation email containing information about joining the event.
 Seating is on a first-come, first-seated basis.
 Early arrival is recommended.
-Registrants receive priority up until 15 minutes before the event.
+Registrants receive priority up until 15 minutes before the event, and after that time any open seats will be released to patrons on our waitlist.

 PARKING